danog/MadelineProto/README.md

 ```

-On other platforms, use [Google](https://google.com) to find out how to install the following dependencies:
+On other platforms, use [Google](https://google.com) to find out how to install the following dependencies.

+**NOTE**: Usually most of these extensions are already installed by default when you download PHP from your package manager (ie apt-get), so you can skip this step.
+When installing MadelineProto, composer will inform you if anything is missing.

 You *must* install the `php-mbstring`, `php-curl`, `php-sockets`, `php-xml`, `php-zip` extensions.